 When you are not using HTB, the FHS can fund up to 30% of the purchase price of your new property.

-All examples assume that the property rules have been met and the property price is at or below the relevant property price ceiling detailed on page 8.
+All examples assume that the property rules have been met and the property price is at or below the property price ceiling for the relevant local authority area.

 Example one: single first-time buyer